We are planning to have FREE rides.

 Guests should bring their own--

-July - Sunscreen, hats, chairs, water.
+July - Sunscreen, bug spray, hats, chairs, water.

 October - Water, coats, hats, gloves, and blankets.